Bambi (The Young Ones): Plot

 During the train ride, Neil frantically studies some of Rick's old class notes, Rick complains about disparaging comments written in them by his classmates, and Vyvyan has Neil quiz him from a book of bizarre trivia and world records.
 Ignoring posted warning signs, Vyvyan puts his head out the window and accidentally decapitates himself when the train enters a tunnel.
-He stops the train to chase down his head, while the other three are subsequently thrown off after Rick insults the conductor.
+He stops the train to chase down his head, while the other three are subsequently thrown off after impatiently Rick insults the conductor.
 The four hitchhike to the studio and arrive two weeks later, bedraggled and filthy, and Vyvyan tries and fails to smuggle in a pig.
 Mike's friend, Bambi, is the host of University Challenge (and a play on host Bamber Gascoigne).
 He is now walking on two legs, exactly resembling a human, and he declines Rick's request to let Scumbag win.

 Scumbag is pitted against the incredibly wealthy Footlights College team from Oxbridge, to whom Bambi shows blatant favouritism by accepting wrong answers and bribes.
 The teams are arranged physically one above the other, in a parody of the show's split-screen format.
 The match is complicated by Neil's desperate need to use a toilet.
 Enraged at not receiving easier questions, Vyvyan kicks the head of the Footlights team member above whom he is sitting, then blows up the entire team with a German stick grenade.
 The questions become much easier, with Vyvyan recognising them as being from his book of trivia, but Mike and Neil beat him to the buzzer every time.
 A trick question fools Rick into admitting that he cheated by swapping the question cards, causing the audience to boo and throw things at Scumbag.
 They are suddenly squashed by a giant éclair, which belongs to a medical doctor who has been observing the events of the episode as a bacterial culture under his microscope.
 The episode ends when the doctor later feeds it to an elephant, Jumbo, who is supposedly a horribly disfigured man.